Typography

 Titles, subtitles and body text are either 100% black or white, depending on the background color.

-Footers, disclaimers, captions and similar are set in 40% black on bright backgrounds or 70% black on dark ones.
+Footers, disclaimers, captions and similar are set in 70% brightness on bright backgrounds or 30% brightness on dark ones.

-For visual interest, you can set the title and subtitles in a gradient color that fits the design.
-You can color the whole title/subtitle or highlight single words.
+Like with headlines, you can set main titles and subtitles in a color from the color palette.
+You can color the whole title or single words.

 Keep main titles short.
 They should be concise and grab the attention with just a few words, typically no more than five.
 If your title is longer than that, it should probably be a subtitle instead.